gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 .. index:: Checks, stack overflow checking

-By default, the following checks are suppressed: integer overflow checks, stack overflow checks, and checks for access before elaboration on subprogram calls.
-All other checks, including range checks and array bounds checks, are turned on by default.
+By default, the following checks are suppressed: stack overflow checks, and checks for access before elaboration on subprogram calls.
+All other checks, including overflow checks, range checks and array bounds checks, are turned on by default.
 The following *gcc* switches refine this default behavior.

 .. index:: -gnatp  (gcc)